Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

 \section{Comparison of Adaptation Paradigms}

-This section provides a comprehensive comparison of the four adaptation paradigms: (A1) Agent Adaptation with Tool Execution Signal, (A2) Agent Adaptation with Agent Output Signal, (T1) Agent-Agnostic Tool Adaptation, and (T2) Agent-Supervised Tool Adaptation.
-We first establish a conceptual framework for comparison, then analyze the agent-centric (A1/A2) and tool-centric (T1/T2) paradigms in depth, with special focus on the emergent ``subagent-as-tool'' and ``graduation'' concepts, and conclude with a quantitative synthesis of critical trade-offs.
+We now compare the four adaptation paradigms: (A1) Agent Adaptation with Tool Execution Signal, (A2) Agent Adaptation with Agent Output Signal, (T1) Agent-Agnostic Tool Adaptation, and (T2) Agent-Supervised Tool Adaptation.
+We first establish a conceptual framework, then analyze the agent-centric (A1/A2) and tool-centric (T1/T2) paradigms in depth, with special focus on the emergent ``subagent-as-tool'' and ``graduation'' concepts, and conclude with a quantitative synthesis of critical trade-offs.